⚠CAUTION: ALWAYS FOLLOW THE CHEMICAL MANUFACTURER'S DIRECTIONS, AND THE HEALTH AND HAZARD WARNINGS.

 3. Using a foot bath near the pool, washing off your feet prior to entering the pool will help keep the pool clean.

 5. Use the number gallons in your pool to calculate the amount of chemicals you will need to correct the pool water.
 It is recommended to use a 5-gallon bucket of water to mix and dissolve your chemicals, then applying directly to the pool water.
-Follow manufacturers label directions on all chemicals.
-Check our Pool Water Capacity section for assistance.
+Follow the manufacturer's label directions on all chemicals.
+Check our pool water capacity links section below for assistance on pump operation hours.

 Most pool supply stores will test your pool water for free and advise you of what chemicals are needed and the correct amount for your pool.
 You will need to tell them the pool capacity in gallons.